Proposed development of 150 dwellings in Long Melford (planning application DC/18/00606)

 Potential Extension of The Elms Car Park, Framlingham

 We are aware of the proposal within Framlingham Town Council’s emerging Parking Strategy to explore the possibility of the expansion of The Elms car park.
 Whilst no plans for this proposal are yet available, it appears that any extension would have to be to the north of the existing car park.
-This area is part of Framlingham Mere, it is designated as a County Wildlife Site (particularly for its ornithological interest) and is managed by Suffolk Wildlife Trust on behalf of Framlingham College.
+This area is part of Framlingham Mere, it is designated as a County Wildlife Site and is managed by Suffolk Wildlife Trust on behalf of Framlingham College.
 We are extremely concerned about any proposal which could result in damage to this area and we are engaging with the Town Council on this matter.

 Suffolk Minerals and Waste Local Plan - Preferred Options Draft (October 2017)

 We have made comments on the Preferred Options consultation for the Suffolk Minerals and Waste Local Plan.
 A copy of our comments can be viewed here.
 More information on the Local Plan is available on the Suffolk County Council website.